-NICM Health Research Institute (NICM) was established in 2007 with seed funding from the Commonwealth and NSW State Governments.
-On 1 October 2013, NICM was consolidated and strengthened through a merger with the university's Centre for Complementary Medicine Research (CompleMED), to form a single national entity with policy, advocacy and research functions.
-Hosted by Western Sydney University, NICM is governed by the university's policies and procedures, and is not a separate legal entity; NICM reports to the Research and Innovation division.
+NICM HRI was established in 2007 as the 'National Institute of Complementary Medicine' with seed funding from the Australian Government and the NSW State Government.
+On 1 October 2013, the National Institute of Complementary Medicine was consolidated and strengthened through a merger with the university's Centre for Complementary Medicine Research (CompleMED), to form a single national entity with policy, advocacy and research functions.
+NICM HRI is governed by the university's policies and procedures, and is not a separate legal entity; NICM HRI reports to the university's Research, Enterprise, and International Division.

-NICM conducts its business with the highest degree of integrity and professional conduct.
-An external Advisory Board and Research Committee provide strategic guidance, advice and review of NICM's activities to ensure research programs and processes meet international standards of best practice.
+NICM HRI conducts its business with the highest degree of integrity and professional conduct.
+An external advisory board provides strategic guidance, advice and review of NICM HRI's activities to ensure research programs and processes meet international standards of best practice.

-NICM is committed to undertaking ethical and transparent research, carried out in accordance with national guidelines, including the Australian Code of Responsible Conduct of Research (2007), and reflected in the University's Research Code of Practice and Code of Conduct.
+NICM HRI is committed to undertaking ethical and transparent research, carried out in accordance with national guidelines, including the Australian Code of Responsible Conduct of Research (2018), and reflected in the University's Research Code of Practice and Code of Conduct.

 Western Sydney University has strict governance protocols in place to ensure the independence of the research is maintained.
 Donations are only accepted where they are ethical in nature and consistent with the mission, goals and policies of the university, and confer no material benefit or advantage to the donor (Donations and Fundraising Policy).
-Any funds used to support specific research projects are declared on publication of results, along with any potential conflicts of interest, consistent with international codes of research integrity.
+Read further information relating to policies governing gifts to Western Sydney University, and honour rolls.
+In addition, any funds used to support specific research projects are declared on publication of results, along with any potential conflicts of interest, consistent with international codes of research integrity.